 Build Up or Build Out?
 Solving the Housing Crisis

 Due to technical difficulties, the broadcast was interrupted as the event was entering the question and answer portion of the presentation.
-With the event ending early, the panelists are now reviewing your submitted questions and will post the answers on the event page.
-If you registered for the event, we will notify you via email when the answers are available on the page.
+The submitted questions have been reviewed and the answers are posted in the below Responses to Questions link.

 Join the conversation on Twitter using #CatoEvents.
 Follow @CatoEvents on Twitter to get future event updates, live streams, and videos from the Cato Institute.
 If you have questions or need assistance registering for the event, please email our staff at firstname.lastname@example.org.